plone/Products.Archetypes/README.txt

 * Simple schemas with working default policy.

 * Power and flexibility with lowered incidental complexity.

-* Integration with rich content sources such as Office Product Suites.

 * Full automatic form generation